Gavriil1/CI_PP3_BJ/README.md

 ### User Goals

-- Play a fun casino game.
+- Play a fun game.
-- Receive feedback from the game, to verify the number of the round and the score between casino and player.
+- Receive anotation from the game to make the game enjoyable.
+- Well designed game when the text of the game is easy readable

 ### Site Owner Goals

 - Create user friendly and intiutive environment for the game.
 - Create a game that save log file of the game.
-- Create a code which collect statistics about results of the game
+- Create a code which collect statistics about results of the game.

 ## User Experience

 ### Target Audience

-The target audience of the game is  people 18+, because it is it a casino game.
+The target audience of the game is  people 18+.

 ### User Requirements and Expectations

 - Simple, easy, intuitive interface to play a game.
-- Good commentary, to understand and enjoy a game flow.
-- Information about final score when the game is over.
+- The text of the game is easy to read.
+- Events, Results of the rounds and Game are presented to the user.

 ### User Manual